 The first project I felt I needed to start, then in 2013, was to carry out a research about the first Africans in the city of Verona, and my questions were very precise: “these first Africans in Verona, what have been their stories?
 Why did they come here?
 How did they survived their situation till now and why did many of them never return to Africa?
 These questions, and my indispensable collaborators, have been the key guides for over five years, as we went around Verona and other cities of Northern Italy, doing our research and talking to whoever could listen to us.

 With those precise questions and the invaluable contribution of several people, a simple research project about the presence of African migrants in Verona has now evolved into an international eLearning platform for the service of a much larger community.

-This is the “why” of A-classes and the real motivation behind the project, transforming all we have learned all these years to improve the lives of the people, and we are extremely proud of it.
+This is the “why” of A-classes, the real motivation behind the project, transforming all we have learned all these years to improve the lives of the people, and we are extremely proud of it.
 We are equally thankful to the new collaborators who are coming to join us, both locally and internationally.

 We thank you all for believing in our dreams.